Sanap5880/zee5cinema/README.md

 Hello Readers,<br>
 It is a Subscription-based OTT (over-the-top) platform to access entertainment content.
-This project is Individually built within 5 days

 # <span style="color:red"> Tech Stack Used: </span>

 I have used HTML, CSS, Javascript, ReactJs, ES6.

 Let us share my experience,<br>
 This entire journey of making the project was awesome.
 I have learned lots of things by applying to the real website and it gave us a lot of confidence. there were some more functionalities that could have been done, the time didn’t permit me to go further.
-But I will surely improve it during the course of time in future .

 ## So journey started from here!